cedricdcc/demo_emobon_kgap/README.md

 python demo.py
 ```

-in demo.py change DEMO_QUESTION to get a different query
+in demo.py change DEMO_QUESTION to get a different query.